-With a loan of 3 million pounds from the Commonwealth Bank and the Bank of South Australia, GM-H started to tool up it’s Fishermen’s Bend (Victoria) and Woodville (South Australia) plants for production of the six-cylinder 48-215 model Holden that would commonly be known as the FX.
-The first 48-215 rolled of the productions lines at Fishermen’s Bend on November the 29th 1948 and was greeted by the words, “She’s a beauty!” from the then Prime Minister, Ben Chifley, before going on to top the sales charts and receive the huge public acceptance that made it an Aussie icon.
+With a loan of 3 million pounds from the Commonwealth Bank and the Bank of South Australia, GM-H started to tool up it’s Fishermen’s Bend (Victoria), and Woodville (South Australia) plants for production of the six-cylinder 48-215 model Holden that would commonly be known as the FX.
+The first 48-215 rolled of the productions lines at Fishermen’s Bend on November the 29th 1948 and was greeted by the words, “She’s a beauty!” from the then Prime Minister, Ben Chifley.
+The locally made car went on to top the sales charts and receive the enormous public acceptance that made it an Aussie icon.

 The celebration of GM-H’s achievements was headed by a re-enactment of the first 48-215 rolling off the assembly line in the presence of Australia’s current Prime Minister, John Howard.
 The ceremony was aptly held in the Fishermen’s Bend plants Social Hall and was attended by some of the original engineers who worked on the project.

-In South Australia, there was a display of over one hundred different model FX and FJ Holden’s on Fishermens Wharf at Port Adelaide, not far from the now disused Woodville plant.
-While at the Elizabeth plant, which is now Holden’s sole vehicle manufacturing plant in Australia, there were guided tours for the public to see how Australia’s number one selling family car, the VT Commodore is made.
+In South Australia, there was a display of over one hundred different model FX, and FJ Holden’s on Fisherman’s Wharf at Port Adelaide, not far from the now disused Woodville plant.
+While at the Elizabeth plant, which is now Holden’s single vehicle manufacturing plant in Australia, there were guided tours for the public to see how Australia’s number one selling family car, the VT Commodore is made.

 At Elizabeth Oval, there was an all Holden day with a wide variety of models on display, with many similar events being held around the country.

 Words and photographs Geoff Dawes.(C) 1998.
 Published in Classic and Sports Car (UK) 1998.